Spark Programming Guide

 In addition, you’ll need to import some Spark classes and implicit conversions.
 Add the following lines at the top of your program:

 The first thing a Spark program must do is to create a

 SparkContext object, which tells Spark how to access a cluster.

 This is done through the following constructor:

-master parameter is a string specifying a Spark or Mesos cluster URL to connect to, or a special “local” string to run in local mode, as described below.
+master parameter is a string specifying a Mesos cluster to connect to, or a special “local” string to run in local mode, as described below.

-appName is a name for your application, which will be shown in the cluster web UI.
+jobName is a name for your job, which will be shown in the Mesos web UI when running on a cluster.
 Finally, the last two parameters are needed to deploy your code to a cluster if running in distributed mode, as described later.

 In the Spark shell, a special interpreter-aware SparkContext is already created for you, in the variable called